MPakalns/stock-trading-data/README.md

-# Stock trading bot
+# Stock trading data

-As of right now this project's functions are: looking at a given stock's historical data (in a given period) visualized.
-The data
-is: opening prices, high prices, low pirces, closing prices and RSIs (relative strength indexes).
+You can look at a given stock's historical data (in a specified period) visualized.
+The data is: opening prices, high prices, low prices, closing prices and RSIs (relative strength indexes).

 ## Installation